SHOW RELAYLOG EVENTS

 SHOW RELAYLOG EVENTS command returns the complete contents of the relay log, which can be quite large.

-On the replication master, this command does nothing.
+On the primary, this command does nothing.

 connection_name can be omitted.
 If provided, the